Competition rules

 VII.
 Auditions

-1. In the 1st group, the competition will be single-stage, while in the 2nd and 3rd group it will proceed in two stages.
+1. In the 1st and 2nd group, the competition will be single-stage, while in the 3rd and 4th group it will proceed in two stages.
 The auditions will be held in front of an audience, and will proceed in alphabetical order starting from a letter randomly chosen by the Organiser Board.

 2. The participants will report to the Competition Office and provide a proof of identity, at least one hour before the scheduled time of participation in the first stage of the competition.